 See the enclosed information to see the Naming Opportunities available and the forms to complete.

-If you are interested in learning more or have questions, please contact Jon Heinly, Advancement Associate via email: firstname.lastname@example.org or .
+If you are interested in learning more or have questions, please contact Jon Heinly, Director of Advancement via email: firstname.lastname@example.org or .